danya02/datablast/simple/README.md

 ffmpeg -i %d.png outp.mp4
 ```
 4. Transfer the video.
+If using YouTube, this tool might be useful for uploading the video without user interaction: https://github.com/tokland/youtube-upload

 5. Split the video into frames, each of which must have a name of the form `[frame number].[ext]`.